Lower Burrell, Pennsylvania: Fire and ambulance services

 Lower Burrell is served by two volunteer fire companies.
 Lower Burrell Fire Company 1 is located in the Kinloch section of the city.
 Lower Burrell Fire Company 3 serves the Bon Air, Central City and Gladeview neighborhoods, the business district, Braeburn and Braeburn Heights.
 Fire Company 4 used to serve the Braeburn and Braeburn Heights areas in the city.
 Fire Company 2, was formerly located in Braeburn and merged into Company 4 in 2005.
 Company 4, in turn, was closed in 2009.
 Lower Burrell's EMS coverage is provided by Company 3.
 The city has approximately 100 volunteer firefighters.

 Education

 Lower Burrell and Upper Burrell Township are jointly served by the Burrell School District.
-The district consists of Bon Air (K-3rd) and Stewart elementary schools (4th-5th), the Charles A. Huston Middle School, and Burrell High School.
+The district consists of Bon Air Elementary (K-4th), the Charles A. Huston Middle School, and Burrell High School.

 On a post-secondary level, Lower Burrell was once home to Newport Business Institute and Oakbridge Academy of Arts, both located in the Kinloch neighborhood.
 The for-profit schools shut down in the middle of a school day on December 16, 2013.
 Penn State New Kensington is located in nearby Upper Burrell Township and a branch campus of Westmoreland County Community College is in neighboring New Kensington.